jonathan-wideman/jam-starter/README.md

 # jam-starter

 ## Description
-A Unity starter project with customized settings intended for use in game jams
+A Unity starter project with customized settings intended for use in game jams.

 ## Installation
 After cloning the repository, the Unity project root folder is the "Jam Starter" folder found alongside this readme.